Don’t spend another anti-climactical New Year’s Eve in 2013 when you could be dancing the night away at a ball in Vienna.

 The Austrian capital is famous for its season of winter balls, from the celebrity-pulling Opera Ball to the Flower Ball, or the Bonbon Ball celebrating confectioners.
 Over 400 balls are held through January and February.
 You can find the calendar for Vienna’s ball season here.

 But the biggest set piece of the season is the very first – held on New Year’s Eve every year in the wonderful imperial state rooms of the Hofburg Palace in Vienna.
 I can’t imagine a grander or more beautiful setting for a party.

 The chandeliers are brighter than stars.
 Thousands of red and white blooms stand in huge vases alongside the dance floor.
 The orchestra strikes up as the first fat flakes of snow fall outside.
 Church bells ring in the New Year and through the windows fireworks can be seen lighting up the sky.

 The New Year’s Eve ball at the Hofburg has been running for over 40 years, recreating a typical 18th century Habsburg empire New Year’s Eve ball.
-Traditionally called the Kaiserball, in 2012 the ball is getting a bit of a makeover, with the glitz and glamour of ‘Le Grand Bal’.
+Traditionally called the Kaiserball, in 2012 the ball got a bit of a makeover, revealing the glitz and glamour of ‘Le Grand Bal’.

 The stars of the Viennese opera and ballet take to the stage to entertain the grand ball room but if opera is not your thing you can slip away to the ballroom with the jazz band, or the swing band, or the piano quartet.